BigOokie/skywire-wing-commander/README.md

 # Overview
 **Wing Commander** is a Telegram bot written in `Go` designed to help the **[Skyfleet](https://skycoin.net)** community monitor and manage their Skyminers and associated Nodes.

-This is currently a *Work In Progress (WIP)* and has been released as an early *Alpha* to select group for testing and feedback.
-More details will be provided as the project progresses.
+This is currently a *Work In Progress (WIP)*.
+The initial *ALPHA* release phase has been completed, and the project is now being made available more broadly in *BETA* release form.

 Please note that this **is not an official [Skycoin](https://skycoin.net) project**.
 If you have issues or questions - please **do not bother the Skycoin or Skywire teams** - raise any issues or feature requests in [GitHub](https://github.com/BigOokie/skywire-wing-commander/issues/new/choose).
-Also note that this is not my job - I am doing this as an active member of the Skyfleet community and will endeavor to get back to you and resolve issues when I can.
+Also note that this is not my job - I am doing this as an active member of the **Skyfleet** community and will endeavor to get back to you and resolve issues when I can.
 Please have patience and bare with me.

 The intention of this project is to have a specialised Telegram bot application (written in Go) to run on a Skycoin Skywire (Skyminer) Manager Node and provide its owner with realtime management and monitoring capabilities.